hdShang/arxiv-daily/docs/cs-CV/2025-11-26/papers/251121902v1-pathreasoning-a-multimodal-reasoning-agent-for-query-based-roi-navig.md

 ---
 layout: default
-title: PathReasoning: A multimodal reasoning agent for query-based ROI navigation on whole-slide images
+title: "PathReasoning: A multimodal reasoning agent for query-based ROI navigation on whole-slide images"
 ---

 # PathReasoning: A multimodal reasoning agent for query-based ROI navigation on whole-slide images